Louis-Aime/calendrical-javascript/README.md

    * if otherArguments is a sole number, it is interpretred as a timestamp, the number of milliseconds since Unix epoch;
    * if otherArguments is a list of several numeric arguments, they are interpreted as the date coordinates in ISO 8601 calendar.
 However, in the last case,
-   * the first number is a *full year*, that is 14 means the year where Tiberius takes the power in Rome after Augustus' death, not the beginning of World War 1.
+   * the first number is a *full year*, that is 14 means the year where Tiberius takes the power in Rome after Augustus' death, not the beginning of World War 1;
-   * the second number is the month number in the range 1..12, not 0..11.
+   * the second number is the month number in the range 1..12, not 0..11;
-   * the missing arguments are replaced by 1 for the day and 0 for all other (hour to milliseconds)
+   * the missing arguments are replaced by 1 for the day and 0 for all other (hour to milliseconds);
    * the date is always evaluated as a local date with respect to the system time zone.
 #### static objects
- * numericFields: an array of objects that have 2 keys: *name* is a string that holds the name of a numeric field; and *value* is a number, the default value.
+ * numericFields: an array of objects that have 2 keys: *name* is a string that holds the name of a numeric field; and *value* is a number, the default value;
  * numericWeekFields: a similar array for informations on weeks.
 #### static functions
  * fullUTC (fullYear, month, day, hour, minute, second, millisecond): number, all parameters are numbers.
 Set ExtDate object to the date specified by the parameters, deemed UTC (not local).
 This is very much like Date.UTC, except:
    * the year element is a full year, no 2-digit year is admitted;
    * the month element is in the range 1..12.
 #### methods
 * getRealTZmsOffset (TZ:string): number;
   * if TZ is undefined or "", return the real offset from UTC to system local time *in milliseconds*.
 This function is defined because there are discrepancies among navigators for the ***Date.prototype.getTimezoneOffset()*** function, when used for date before 1847 in UK or even later in most other countries: as there were no time zones, the real offset is computed to the second, but the traditional method may round to minutes.
   * else, TZ is considered the name of a time zone; the time offset in millisecond for this time zone at this date is returned.
 * toResolvedLocaleDate (TZ: string): ExtDate object.
 TZ is the name of a time zone.
 The method returns a Date object whose UTC field values correspond to this date at the specified time zone.
 If TZ is not identified, the system time zone is assumed.
 In the next functions, the TZ parameter my be equal to "UTC", or to anything else including undefined.
 The other parameters or results are evaluated at the system local time zone, or at UTC time if and only if TZ == "UTC".
 The time stamp is the number of milliseconds since Unix epoch (1 Jan.
 1970 00:00 h UTC)
 * getFields (TZ): object.
 The fields of the date, in the associated custom calendar.
 The corresponding time stamp is returned.
 * getISOFields (TZ): object.
 The fields of the date in the ISO 8601 calandar.
 * setFromFields (TZ): number.
 Set the ExtDate object to the date expressed by the fields in the associated calendar.
 The corresponding time stamp is returned.
 * setFromWeekFields (TZ): number.
 Set the ExtDate object to the date expressed as week date in the associated calendar.
 * inLeapYear (TZ): whether the year of the date in the associated calendar is a leap year.
 * toCalString (TZ): a string that expresses the date in the corresponding calendar.
 The string begins with [<calendarname>].
 * era(TZ), year(TZ), fullYear (TZ), month(TZ), day (TZ): the respective field in the associated calendar. fullYear is an unambiguous signed integer that expresses the year with respect to the first "year 0" for this calendar.
 * The time elements can be obtained by the standard Date methode getHours(), getUTCHours(), etc.
 * weekday (TZ): a number that expresses the day of week of this date, for the week associated with the calendar, e.g. for the French revolutionnary calendar, the number is in the range 1..16, i.e. 1..10 for Unedi to Decadi, 11 to 16 for the six sansculottides days.
 With the 7-days week, the number is in the range 1 (Monday) to 7 (Sunday).
 * weekNumber (TZ): the number of the week following the calendar's rule
 * weeksInYear (TZ): the number fullYear (TZ),of weeks in this year  following the calendar's rule.
 * weekYear (TZ): unambiguous signed number of the year the numbered week for this date belongs to.

 ### ExtDateTimeFormat: class
 Extends the Intl.DateTimeFormat object for custom calendars, and offers new functionalities.
 All method of the Intl.DateTimeFormat object are available, however formatToParts, format, and resolvedOptions are enhanced.
 #### constructor (locale, options, calendar)